Britney Spears' conservatorship, explained

 What has Britney said about the case?

 For years, Britney remained tight-lipped throughout the legal battle, speaking only through her legal team and by making subtle comments alluding to the arrangement.
-But on June 23, she broke her silence by making a public statement to the court.
+But on June 23, she broke her silence by making a public statement to the court, pushing the judge to end the conservatorship.

 Among the most shocking accusations, Britney claimed she was forced to take strong drugs after refusing to perform, stopped from removing a birth control device and has been allowed little to no privacy throughout the conservatorship.